 Miss Yousaf, whose role it is to look at further developing speaking and listening skills across school, has invited a number of visitors in to talk to the children.
 This morning a local Iman gave a very interesting talk to the children and, over the next few weeks, we are having a visit from a Vicar and a nurse.
 These are all great opportunities for the children to listen and pose questions and we would be very interested if there are any parents who would like to be involved in this initiative and share their professions, interests or hobbies with us.

 Monday 7th May School is closed for the Bank Holiday

-Monday 12th MarchCelebration assembly for children in KS2 at 2.45pm.
-(All friends and family welcome.)
+Monday 14th May Celebration assembly for children in KS2 at 2.45pm.
+(All parents and friends welcome)

 Monday 14th – Thurs 18th May SATs in Year 6

 Friday 18th May After SATs celebration in Year 6